Menus and Settings

 Limit Volume Limits maximum volume level

-Remember Volume
+Remember Vol

 When enabled, the base station saves the current volume level and restores it after a power cycle.
 When this is turned on: